ESR-LSRI/.github/profile/README.md

 presentations at regional and national conferences, peer-reviewed publications).
 This year, 2023, the LSRI will be focused on three topics:

+* Antarctic Ice Sheets and Climate

-* The Antarctic Ice and Climate
+* Antarctic Sea Ice and Climate

 * The Weather and Climate of Mount Baker